Whangārei: Sports

 Whangārei is home to the Northland rugby union team, a professional side competing in the Bunnings NPC, the highest level of provincial rugby in New Zealand.
-They play out of Okara Park (currently known as "Toll Stadium" due to a sponsorship agreement), the largest stadium in the region, which also hosted two matches during Rugby World Cup 2011.
+They play out of Okara Park (currently known as "Semenoff Stadium" due to a sponsorship agreement), the largest stadium in the region, which also hosted two matches during Rugby World Cup 2011.
 The city also hosted a match on 3 June between a Provincial XV team (NZ Provincial Barbarians) and the British and Irish Lions during their 2017 tour.

-Cobham Oval has hosted Black Caps one-day international cricket matches with the first taking place in 2012.
+Cobham Oval has hosted Black Caps one-day international cricket matches, with the first taking place in 2012.

 The football (soccer) club North Force who compete in the Lotto Sport Italia NRFL Division 1 are based in Whangārei.

 Whangārei has a Field Hockey facility that hosted several international matches.
 Several hockey players from Northland have been selected for the Black Sticks Women since 2000.

 Whangārei is home to the northernmost parkrun in New Zealand.
 This is a free, weekly, timed 5 km (3 mile), held every Saturday at 8am.
 The start and finish is under Te Matau o Pohe bridge.

 The International Rally of Whangārei is based in the region with competitors from Australia, India, China, Japan, South East Asia and Pacific Islands racing on dirt roads in the districts surrounding Whangārei.
-It is the season opening event for both the Asia-Pacific Rally Championship and the New Zealand Rally Championship and is New Zealand's second largest international motorsport competition, second only to the world championship event, Rally New Zealand.
-Whangārei Speedway attracts drivers from outside the Northland region.
+It is the season opening event for both the Asia-Pacific Rally Championship and the New Zealand Rally Championship and is New Zealand's second-largest international motorsport competition, second only to the world championship event, Rally New Zealand.
+Whangārei Speedway attracts drivers from outside the Northland Region.

-Northland is also represented at the highest national domestic level in Golf.
+Northland is also represented at the highest national domestic level in golf.

 The Northland rugby league team, representing the Northland Region in New Zealand Rugby League competitions, is based in Whangārei.
 They currently compete in the Albert Baskerville Trophy as the Northern Swords.
 Between 2006 and 2007 they were part of the Bartercard Cup, playing under the name the Northern Storm.
 Northland was originally known as North Auckland and has previously used the nickname the Wild Boars.